-The Netherlands and developments within the EU
+The Netherlands and developments within the European Union (EU)

-As a member state, the Netherlands helps develop EU legislation.
+As a Member State, the Netherlands helps develop EU legislation.
 The Netherlands is also closely involved in developments within the Union, such as economic reforms and the accession of new member states.

 The EU’s core tasks

 The Dutch government believes that the EU should limit itself to areas in which it adds value, such as security, or climate and the environment.
 Matters like pensions, taxes, culture, education and health care should be the domain of the member states themselves.
 There is no need for EU legislation in these areas.